 Developers are taking advantage of this opportunity with the biggest townhouse construction boom since the 19th century.
-With families more interested in staying in the city than moving to the suburbs, this type of housing suits this demographics’ interest for style and space.
+With families more interested in staying in the city than moving to the suburbs, this type of housing suits this demographics’ interest in style and space.

 In the past, it was normal for a couple to get married, have kids, and head off to the suburbs.
 Now, many families don’t want to follow that path.
 Families want to stay in the city but want the space given by townhouses versus an apartment or condo.
 Newly renovated and newly developed townhouses offer many of the luxuries of a stand-alone home, such as lack of common charges, privacy, outdoor space, cellars, and have the bonuses of being updated and typically move in ready.

 In areas where height is an issue, townhouses fit the needs of builders and buyers.
 Furthermore, developers are creating a feeling of authenticity in the neighborhoods by styling the townhouses to match their 19th-century counterparts, with, of course, modern upgrades.

 Part of the appeal in townhouses is authenticity.
 Builders aim to build townhouses that rival older, original architecture.
 Foreigners are often drawn to townhouses because they resemble housing structures from home countries, making townhouses a popular choice for a home or an investment opportunity for this demographic.